 April 30, 2026, 4:03 pm | Read time: 2 minutes

-Starting in 2027, the EU mandates that smartphones must come to market with replaceable batteries.
+Starting in 2027, the EU mandates that smartphones with replaceable batteries must be available on the market.
 However, it is not yet apparent that major manufacturers are considering this requirement in the development of new devices.
 Instead, companies like Apple and other providers seem to be focusing on alternative solutions to meet the requirements.
 A short-term change in upcoming models is therefore not foreseeable.
-Manufacturers primarily point to technical alternatives.
+Manufacturers mainly point to technical alternatives.

 Battery Regulation with Possible Leeway

-If it withstands another 500 charge cycles without dropping below 80 percent capacity, smartphones can still be approved despite having a non-removable battery.
+If it withstands another 500 charge cycles without dropping 80 percent of its capacity, smartphones can still be approved despite having a non-removable battery.
 The requirements are thus considered met without a fixed replaceable battery, as long as the specified values are achieved.

 Surprising Battery Downgrade in the Galaxy S26